-Members, friends and visitors are all invited to mark the last Sunday before Lent begins, at a traditional English Shrove pancake lunch and party.
-Activities for all ages include pancake races, crafts and a musical performed by the youth choirs.
+Members, friends and visitors are all invited to mark the last Sunday before Lent begins, at a traditional English Shrove pancake lunch and party, complete with pancake races for all ages.
 Join us for this fun event and help us mark the beginning of Lent by eating up all our fats and eggs, which many people give up during Lent as a reminder of the penitential season to come.

 the history of pancake races